g-giannis/g-giannis.github.io/Content/resume.md

 <br/>
 ## Key Facts
-- iOS leader and mentor
+- iOS Tech-Lead and mentor
 - Modernized the App from UIKit MVVM to SwiftUI MVVM-C with Reactive Components using Combine
 - Implemented dynamic generated XCTestCases from Gherkin language (Given, When, Then)
+- Improved the architecture of the old app
-- Used SOLID Principles as long as TDD in the daily app development
+- Used SOLID Principles as long as TDD for the daily app development

 ---